wp-plugins/mycurator/README.txt

 3. Saved page meta box with images in WordPress post editor.

 == Changelog ==

+= 2.1.3 =
+* Update to format Image Pop-up in Editor for WordPress 3.9

 = 2.1.2 =
 * Option to put link to original article above excerpt.